anntanp/ise-teaching/content/authors/admin/_index.md

 # Interests to show in About widget
 #interests:
+#- Natural Language Processing
-#- Artificial Intelligence
+#- Knowledge Graphs
-#- Computational Linguistics
+#- Machine Learning
 #- Information Retrieval

 # Education to show in About widget